Commands¶

 using rechu dump

-with RECHU_DATA_PATH=export rechu dump
+path, for example with RECHU_DATA_PATH=export rechu dump

-to write everything to a new export
+to a new export

-settings structure are also created.
+products format and shops path settings structure are also created.

 It is also possible to select specific entries to export, by providing one or more filenames to the command.
 This reduces the work needed to locate database entries for export in case a lot of them already exist, but you would need to know which particular files are missing.